Azure/azure-docs-sdk-dotnet/api/overview/azure/communication.chat-readme.md

 ms.service: communication
 ---

-# Azure Communication Chat client library for .NET - Version 1.1.0
+# Azure Communication Chat client library for .NET - version 1.1.0

 This package contains a C# SDK for Azure Communication Services for chat.